-For a partner, coping with your loved-one’s change in circumstances can be stressful in all sorts of ways.
+For a partner, coping with loved-one’s redundancy can be stressful in all sorts of ways.
 Your ability to help them to handle the redundancy period can have a crucial impact on how your partner copes with the transition and moves forward.

 Aside from helping your partner through this period, you will have the additional burden of grappling with your own anxieties – and, perhaps, those of your children.
 Partners will often experience the anguish of redundancy as much as the job seeker.

 Much of the following advice may appear to be common sense; some of it may appear difficult to put into practice.
 But even for the most difficult problems there is comfort to be gained by merely being aware that they may arise; and from being able to reassure yourself that your reactions to the experience are shared by the many other people who have had to face redundancy.